souryacs/LitRevw/SingleCellMethods.md

 ## Multimodal Data Integration/pipelines

-[Satija et al. Nat Biotech 2015](https://pubmed.ncbi.nlm.nih.gov/25867923/) First paper on Seurat.
+[Spatial reconstruction of single-cell gene expression data - Satija et al. Nat Biotech 2015](https://pubmed.ncbi.nlm.nih.gov/25867923/) First paper on Seurat.
 Talks about utilizing spatial and scRNA-seq datasets.

 [Butler et al. Nat Biotech 2018](https://pubmed.ncbi.nlm.nih.gov/29608179/) Second Seurat paper.
 Proposes CCA, specially Diagonal CCA to integrate multiple scRNA-seq datasets.
 The diagonal (or regularized/penalized) CCA is useful since the number of genes (integrating features) is much lower than the number of cells.
 Partial SVD implementation is used to identify a set of user-defined CCA vectors.